 1. Trunk Bay, St. John, Virgin Islands

 Imagine walking in velvety-soft sands while enjoying mild breezes and crystalline surf.
-Yes, this is what greets you at the Trunk Bay on the tropical island of St. John.
+Yes, this is what greets you at Trunk Bay on the tropical island of St. John.
 The best thing is that the temperature of these islands remains moderate even in the coldest months.
-On average, the temperate during the winter months hover in the 80s.
-While you can take a sunbath on the shoreline all you want, the Virgin Islands National Park has a lot to offer.
+On average, the temperate during the winter months hovers in the 80s.
+While you can sunbathe on the shoreline all you want, the Virgin Islands National Park has a lot to offer.
 For instance, you can snorkel at the Trunk Bay Underwater Reef Trial, a 225-yard colorful path that has colorful corals and exotic marine life.

 2. Laguna Beach, California